 - Mentor and give guidance to campers to encourage positive youth development and enhancement of life skills

-- Must be at least 16 years old by July 7th.
+- Must be at least 16 years old by the start of camp.

 - Must be able to get transportation to meetings and events as needed.

 - Must complete a minimum of 20 hours of training (6 of these hours must be on-sight at Camp Whitewood).

 - Must complete Child Abuse Awareness training.

-- Must Sign Standards of Behaviors, complete the Code of Conduct form, and have a current Ohio 4-H Health History form on file.
+- Must Sign Standards of Behaviors and complete the Code of Conduct form (both are online forms).

-- First time applicants must provide two references, returning counselors must provide one reference.
+- First time applicants must provide contact information for two references, returning counselors must provide one.